paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-543-port-infrastructure-development-program.md

   (D) *Resilience.—* — The term “resilience” means the ability to anticipate, prepare for, adapt to, withstand, respond to, and recover from operational disruptions and sustain critical operations at ports, including disruptions caused by natural or manmade hazards, such as sea level rise, flooding, earthquakes, hurricanes, tsunami inundation or other extreme weather events.

-  (E) *Strategic seaport defined.—* — In this subsection the term “strategic seaport” means a military port or and 44 So in original. commercial port that is subject to a port planning order or Basic Ordering Agreement (or both) that is projected to be used for the deployment of forces and shipment of ammunition or sustainment supplies in support of military operations.
+  (E) *Strategic seaport defined.—* — In this subsection the term “strategic seaport” means a military port or commercial port that is subject to a port planning order or Basic Ordering Agreement (or both) that is projected to be used for the deployment of forces and shipment of ammunition or sustainment supplies in support of military operations.

 **(b) Assistance for Small Inland River and Coastal Ports and Terminals.—**